adventuregamestudio/ags/Windows/README.md

 ### SDL_Sound

-Official page for SDL_Sound library is https://www.icculus.org/SDL_sound/.
+Official page for SDL_Sound library is https://www.icculus.org/SDL_sound/, but downloads are hosted on github: https://github.com/icculus/SDL_sound/releases.
-Any latest release from the 2.0.X tags should be good.
+Any latest 2.0.X release should be good.

-For now, people haven't yet packaged the newer releases, so the only way to get a compatible version is to use their GitHub repository.
-For the reference, our build server is using revision 495e948b45: https://github.com/icculus/SDL_sound/archive/495e948b455af48eb45f75cccc060498f1e0e8a2.tar.gz
+For the reference, at the time of writing our build server is using revision 495e948b45: https://github.com/icculus/SDL_sound/archive/495e948b455af48eb45f75cccc060498f1e0e8a2.tar.gz

-After you downloaded the source this way or another, use CMake to build MSVS solution from their provided CMakeList.txt, then build a static library using wanted configuration.
+After you downloaded the source this way or another, you should use CMake to generate MSVS solution from their provided CMakeList.txt.
+Note that when doing this you may have to direct CMake to the SDL2's cmake config files.
+First go to the SDL2's sources location and find "cmake" directory inside.
+It should contain the file called "sdl2-config.cmake".
+If the file is not present, this means something is wrong with the SDL2's package, or maybe you've downloaded a way too old version of SDL2.
+Once you checked that the file is present, configure CMake for SDL_Sound project and set SDL2_DIR variable, pointing to the directory which contains "sdl2-config.cmake".
+This may be done using CMake's GUI frontend, for example.
+If you are running CMake from command line, you may also pass this path as an argument, for example:

+    cmake . -DSDL2_DIR="absolute-path-to-my-libs\SDL2-2.24.1\cmake"

+Once CMake finished working, you should have "SDL_sound.sln" MSVS solution in the same dir.
+Open the generated solution in MSVS, build a SDL2_sound-static project using wanted configuration.
+As the final step, you have to rename resulting "SDL2_sound-static.lib" to "SDL_sound.lib", because that's what AGS project currently expects.
+Of course you may also edit the TargetName in the SDL2_sound-static project's settings.

 ### OGG, Theora and Vorbis